pagkly/Zed/Investopedia3/What Is a Voluntary Reserve.md

 Various tax laws and accounting practices discourage property and casualty insurers, in particular, from setting aside excess money even for catastrophes.

-An insurance company's voluntary reserve is separate from its [claim reserve](https://www.investopedia.com/terms/c/claims-reserve.asp), which is an amount of money budgeted for policyholder claims that have not yet been filed.2
+An insurance company's voluntary reserve is separate from its [[claim reserve]](https://www.investopedia.com/terms/c/claims-reserve.asp), which is an amount of money budgeted for policyholder claims that have not yet been filed.2

 ### The Standard